 - Injured By A Third Party – If your work injury was caused by a third party, you may have a claim against that party.
 For example, if you are running errands for your employer and you are injured in a car accident, you may have a personal injury claim against the driver of the other vehicle.
-You need to consult with an Indianapolis workers’ comp attorney before proceeding to learn about your legal rights and discuss what legal option is best for you to pursue.
+You need to consult with an Indianapolis workers’ compensation attorney before proceeding to learn about your legal rights and discuss what legal option is best for you to pursue.

 - Intentional Acts By Employer – If your employer’s intentional acts resulted in a work injury, you may be able to sue your employer for damages.
-However, the intentional act must have been mean to hurt you.
+However, the intentional act must have been meant to hurt you.
 Simply leaving a dangerous substance on the floor or failing to maintain equipment typically will not rise to the level of intentional act.

 - Defective Product – If you suffer a work injury due to a defective product, you may have a claim against one or more parties under our product liability laws.
 You may be able to file a lawsuit against the designer, manufacturer, distributor, or seller.

 - Failure To Carry Workers’ Comp Insurance – If your employer is required by state law to carry workers’ comp insurance and fails to do so, you may have a valid cause of action for a personal injury lawsuit against the employer.
-This can be a very complex matter; therefore, you want to consult with an experienced Indianapolis workers’ comp attorney before taking any action.
+This can be a very complex matter; therefore, you want to consult with an experienced Indianapolis workers’ compensation attorney before taking any action.

 There could be other causes of action that might give you the right to file a personal injury lawsuit.
-However, until a workers’ comp attorney reviews the facts and circumstances of your specific work injury, you will not know if pursuing a personal injury lawsuit is in your best interest or even possible.
-Requesting a free consultation with our Indianapolis workers’ comp attorney is usually in your best interest when faced with a work injury that may give rise to a personal injury lawsuit.
+However, until a workers’ compensation attorney reviews the facts and circumstances of your specific work injury, you will not know if pursuing a personal injury lawsuit is in your best interest or even possible.
+Requesting a free consultation with our Indianapolis workers’ compensation attorney is usually in your best interest when faced with a work injury that may give rise to a personal injury lawsuit.